MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -StartSimulation
-Use the StartSimulation parameter to restart the simulation for updated results. **Any edits to auto-labeling policy requires restarting simulation by setting StartSimulation to $true. **
+Use the StartSimulation parameter to restart the simulation for updated results.
 Valid values are:

-- $true: Restart the simulation for updated results.
+- $true: Restart the simulation for updated results. **Any edits to an auto-labeling policy require restarting the simulation by using this value.**
 - $false: This is the default value

 ```yaml